 - Dedicated rolling stock capable of speeds more than anything currently operating in Victoria.

-- Electrification of services in the fastest growing parts of Victoria, including Wyndham Vale, Melton and Wallan.
+- Electrification of services in the fastest growing parts of Victoria, including Wyndham Vale and Melton.

 - A new transport superhub at Sunshine to facilitate better integration of rail services.